Joan Freeman (actress): Career

 Also in 1962, she appeared in the quasi-historical film Tower of London with Vincent Price.
+She plays Margaret, one of the Queen's ladies-in-waiting who is held hostage by Price's Richard of Gloucester in the tower as he begins a rampage.
 Her work to that point was enough to gain her a Photoplay Gold Medal nomination from Photoplay film magazine as Most Promising New Star (Female).
 That was followed up by being named as a Hollywood Deb Star in 1963.

-In 1963, Freeman was cast as American tourist Amelia Carter in The Three Stooges Go Around the World in a Daze.

-In 1964, Freeman played the role of Elizabeth Dunn secretary to Dr. James Stone in the episode "Behold, Eck!" in the TV series The Outer Limits.
-She co-starred in The Rounders, a 1965 comedy film based on the novel of the same name by Max Evans.
+In 1963, she appeared in the Wagon Train episode "Alias Bill Hawks" (S6 E34) as Karen Wells.
+The next year, Freeman played the role of Elizabeth Dunn secretary to Dr. James Stone in the episode "Behold, Eck!" in the TV series The Outer Limits.

-Freeman is perhaps best known for her roles in two musical films.
-In 1964, she was the love interest of Elvis Presley in Roustabout.
+Also in 1963, Freeman was cast as American tourist Amelia Carter in The Three Stooges Go Around the World in a Daze.
+In 1964, she played the love interest of Elvis Presley in Roustabout.
 There she played the "good girl" pursuing Elvis and competing against a vixen type played by Sue Ane Langdon, all the while being stuck in arguments with her father, a bitter carnival hand played by Leif Erickson.
 Variety magazine said that "Miss Freeman hasn't much to do except wring her hands ... but does it prettily."
 In 1964 Freeman received a Photoplay Gold Medal nomination for Best Female Star.

-Freeman also made a number of guest appearances on different television shows from the 1950s through the 1980s including National Velvet, Perry Mason, Family Affair, Gunsmoke, Wagon Train, and Bonanza.
+In The Rounders (1965), Freeman had a supporting role as a farm girl who pursues a reluctant Glenn Ford throughout the film.

 In 1966, Freeman guest starred on The Man From U.N.C.L.E. in "The Bat Cave Affair".
 She appeared four times on the NBC western series The Virginian.
+Freeman also made a number of guest appearances on different television shows from the 1950s through the 1980s including National Velvet, Perry Mason, Family Affair, Gunsmoke, Wagon Train, and Bonanza.

 Her last motion picture performance came as "Mrs. Jarvis" in the 1984 horror film, Friday the 13th: The Final Chapter.
 In 1994, Freeman appeared as an actress for the last time in an episode of the TV series Renegade.